sop/asn1/README.md

 To decode DER data, use `fromDER` static method of the expected type.
 To encode object to DER, use `toDER` instance method.

+Many methods return an `UnspecifiedType` object, that works as an intermediate wrapper with accessor methods ensuring type safety.

 All objects are immutable and method chaining is promoted for the fluency of the API.
 Exception shall be thrown on errors.